 You’ll find Jockeys Ridge State Park in Nags Head, which is one of North Carolina’s most wonderful small towns.
-We’ve also mentioned the park in our off season guide to The Outer Banks and in our article about Unique Things to Do in North Carolina.
+We’ve also mentioned the park in our off-season guide to The Outer Banks and in our North Carolina Bucket List.

 Jockey’s Ridge State Park